ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Acknowledgments

-\begin{ack} This work was supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems [EP/S024050/1] and Five AI Limited; by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-CRG2019-4033; and by the Royal Academy of Engineering under the Research Chair and Senior Research Fellowships scheme, EPSRC/MURI grant EP/N019474/1 and Five AI Limited. \end{ack}
+This publication is based upon work supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems [EP/S024050/1] and Five AI Limited; by King Abdullah University of Science and Technology (KAUST) under Award No. ORA-CRG10-2021-4648, as well as, the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence (SDAIA-KAUST AI); and by the Royal Academy of Engineering under the Research Chair and Senior Research Fellowships scheme, EPSRC/MURI grant EP/N019474/1.